achyutap/achyutap.github.io/_posts/2021-01-03-python-calculator-l1.md

 tk.mainloop()
 ```

+* The basic tkinter code should always be written like this.
+* This is the preprosser directive of tkinter.

 In python 3.8 it is going to work, what it does is create a simple window of tkinter in linux like this :
 <img src="/assets/img/post_img/sample.png">

+### Code explained
+* `import tkinter as tk` : This line includes tkinter module.
+* `window = tk.Tk()` : Inishalizes the window of tkinter.
+* `tk.mainloop()` : The event loop, it will create a window of tkinter and do like the stuff said before this loop.

+This is all in this blog.
+In next blog on this [Make your jekyll site]({% link /categories/tkinter/ %}) we are doing something for our calculator app.